-- It highlights issues early on (and makes it easier to improve)
+- MVP highlights issues at the early stage of app development (and makes it easier to improve).

 Have you ever had an app fail because it wasn’t marketable enough or it didn’t fulfill a specific need for your users?
 Obviously, there’s always a certain risk for this to happen when you’re preparing to launch a new product, but an MVP can really work in your favor to minimize the risk of dealing with these setbacks.

-So, an MVP can help you in two ways:
+So, an MVP can help you in 2 ways:

 - the initial investment you make is more likely to succeed and pay off in the long run,